 Terminus is our recovery formula, and it is hands-down the BEST recovery formula on the market.
 Terminus has a perfect PDCAAS of 1.0 and an amino acid profile that is superior to whey!
 Terminus is also vegan and gluten-free.

-By buying any, or both, of our products for the ultra-runner in your life, you would be giving them an excellent gift to take their training and recovery to the next level!
+By buying any, or all three, of our products for the ultra-runner in your life, you would be giving them an excellent gift to take their training and recovery to the next level!

 Whew!
 That was a long list of gift ideas!
 As I said initially, if you cannot find a single gift for the ultra-runner in your life in this blog, then I don’t know where you will find one!
 I pity you!